 The entrepreneur is the hero of contemporary capitalism and has been idealised and studied in great detail by scholars around the world, each looking for the holy grail of entrepreneurship.
 Researchers study entrepreneurs like etymologists study insects.
 They dissect them, analyse them, observe their behaviour to extract the essence of what it is that makes them successful.

 Entrepreneurial biographies are, however, always incomplete and sanitised versions of reality.
-The essence of entrepreneurship is a mythical concept in business studies that can only be known through experiencing what it is to be in business, not by studying it
+The spirit of entrepreneurship is a mythical concept in business studies that can only be known through experiencing what it is to be in business, not by studying it

 - Peter Prevos, The Essence of Entrepreneurship